How to Transition from a Full-Time Job to Freelancing Successfully

 How Much Should You Save?

-3–6 months of living expenses (rent, bills, food, emergency costs)
+• 3–6 months of living expenses (rent, bills, food, emergency costs)

-✔ Prepare for taxes and insurance costs
+• Prepare for taxes and insurance costs that will no longer be covered by an employer

 Step 4: Set Your Freelance Rates and Income Goals